i-oles/rest-api-chess/README.md

 # About

 This project is a simple REST API built with Flask.
 Users can:
 1. check available moves by passing particular figure name and starting field
-1. check if move from one field to another is valid
+1. validate move from one field to another

 # Development